 The court concluded that the final alternative in the statute “contemplates the production of an expert affidavit from a doctor who is not certified in and does not practice in the same area of medicine as the defendant doctor, but otherwise possesses specialized knowledge to assist the trier of fact.”

 The court’s interpretation is entirely reasonable.
-The purpose of limiting expert opinions in malpractice cases is to assure that experts are qualified to give helpful testimony, not to protect negligent doctors by making qualified experts harder for injured patients to find.
+The purported purpose of limiting expert opinions in malpractice cases is to assure that experts are qualified to give helpful testimony, not to protect negligent doctors by making qualified experts harder for injured patients to find.

 South Carolina’s statute, as interpreted by its highest court, puts the knowledge of the witness ahead of the artificial barriers imposed by the first two alternatives.
 The fact that a surgeon has more training and experience than a primary care physician should not disqualify the surgeon from acting as an expert witness.

-Having interpreted the statute to permit qualified witnesses to testify even if they do not practice the same specialty as the defendant doctor, the court had no difficulty deciding that Dr. Scudder was a qualified expert.
+Having interpreted the statute to permit qualified witnesses to testify even if they do not practice in the same specialty as the defendant doctor, the court had no difficulty deciding that Dr. Scudder was a qualified expert.
 His affidavit explained why his training and experience enabled him to provide opinions that would be helpful to the jury, and his credentials qualified him to identify negligent acts concerning the identification and treatment of aneurysms.
 Eades’ lawsuit was therefore allowed to proceed.